 If you were in an accident without insurance, the insurance company will often demand more than you can afford.
 If you can strike a deal with them, you still have to pay a reinstatement fee to the bureau of motor vehicles.
 Sometimes the reinstatement fees are more than you can afford as well.
 Like the insurance company, the BMV might offer you a payment plan as well.
 Don’t forget that you will need to file an SR-22 bond in order to drive legally.

 All of this could cost more than you can afford.
 But driving without a license can land you in jail, or, at the very least, cost you in finds and penalties, add points to your license, and of course, increase the reinstatement fees.

 When you can’t drive, you can’t work.
 Without your employment income you have no hope of paying the insurance company, the courts, the BMV and pay for insurance.
 Without a legal driver’s license, you are dead in the water.

 In most cases, you can discharge all of this debt in bankruptcy.
 Bankruptcy can end your license suspension by wiping out your insurance judgment, and the reinstatement fees.
 You’ll probably need to re-test and file the SR-22, but that’s a lot cheaper, and faster, than trying to get the insurance company to agree to a plan you can afford.

 Not all judgments discharged

-When we file your case, either in chapter 7 or 13, we will give you the paperwork you need to start the process to get your license back.
-We’ve helped hundreds of our clients wipe out accident judgments, and discharge reinstatement fees so they could get legal again.
+When we file your case, either in chapter 7 or 13, we will give you the paperwork you need to start the process to end license suspension with bankruptcy.
+We’ve helped hundreds of our clients wipe out accident judgments, and discharge reinstatement fees, and end license suspension with bankruptcy.